opendatacam/opendatacam-website/docs/00-index.md

 We made the default settings to run at least at 10 FPS on any Jetson.

-Learn more in the [Customize OpenDataCam documentation](documentation/CONFIG.md#Change-neural-network-weights)
+Learn more in the [Configuration documentation](/docs/configuration#use-custom-neural-network-weights)